ksu-is/JobBot/README.md

-# Web Scraping Indeed and Monster job portals using Python
+# Web Scraping Indeed, Monster, and Dice job portals using Python

 Python sample webscraping with requests and BeautifoulSoup packages.